-Spend the day hiking, then relax at a cabin or campsite at Roper Lake State Park.
+Spend the day hiking, then relax at a Cabin or campsite at Roper Lake State Park.
 Enjoy desert vegetation, an accessible fishing dock and stunning views of Mount Graham.
 Roper Lake has largemouth bass, channel catfish, crappie, bluegill, and redear and is stocked with rainbow trout in the fall and winter.

 Boats are limited to small electric motors, making ideal conditions for paddleboards or canoes.
-Enjoy five miles of trails in the park and at nearby Dankworth Pond State Park, three miles to the south, which features picnic ramada trails to a re-created American Indian Village.
-Enjoy excellent birdwatching, especially waterfowl.
+Enjoy five miles of trails in the park and at nearby Dankworth Pond State Park, three miles to the south, which features picnic ramadas trails to a re-created American Indian Village.
+Enjoy excellent birdwatching and glimpse waterfowl.
 Reservations are available for camping cabins, campsites, and day-use ramadas.

 All campsites at Roper Lake are available for reservation.
-Call (877) MY-PARKS or reserve at AZStateParks.com.

-Both the park and Dankworth Pond State Park are open daily year-round as is the park visitor center (hours vary by season).
+Call 1-877-MY-PARKS or reserve at AZStateParks.com.
+Both the park and Dankworth Pond State Park are open daily from 6 a.m. to 10 p.m. and the park visitor center is open from 8 a.m. to 5 p.m. (hours vary by season), year round.
 The park is located at 101 E. Roper Lake Rd., Safford, AZ 85546; (928) 428-6760.